 How to turn a negative experience into an advantage

 - Create an environment for everyday victory.
-Make a commitment to practice 2-3 health habits you can succeed at every day.
+Commit to practising 2-3 health habits you can succeed at every day.
 The more victories you gain every day, the more your confidence will grow.
-Remember, “Success consists of a series of daily little victories.”
+Remember, “Success consists of a series of little daily victories.”

 - Actively seek new (positive) experiences.
 Stop saying things like: “I have always failed at this.”
 “I have never been able to go past this stage before.”
 “I have always gained all the weight back”.
 “I have never been able to control my eating for a long time.”
 Stop the negative, self-defeating thoughts and talks.
 Believe it is going to work this time, and let your belief show in your actions.